 - Refractive Lens Exchange

-There are 3 generations of Laser Vision Correction.
+There are 3 types of Laser Vision Correction.

 ReLEx® SMILE is done through a small keyhole incision on the cornea.
 It combines both the advantages of PRK and LASIK such as fast recovery and lesser dry eye.
 Downtime from work and commitment to medication post-surgery is comparable to LASIK.
 SMILE is ideal if you want a fast and comfortable recovery with no creation of flap.